IE-bank-team/ie-bank-infrastructure/modules/logic/workflow/README.md

 ### Parameter: `workflowActions`

-The definitions for uno or more actions to execute at workflow runtime.
+The definitions for one or more actions to execute at workflow runtime.

 - Required: No
 - Type: object